February 7, 2019

 Through engaging in communications – usually automated email campaigns – you can begin to measure their level of interest, and start to develop a relationship.

 While there may be a number of communications, leads will not yet engage in dialogue.
 Calls to actions for leads are likely to include links to content or invitations to connect.

 Understanding where each client fits into the sales funnel is crucial for success.
 It will determine which marketing and sales approaches you use, and when.

-To find out more about how Cognism’s lead generation software can equip your sales team with high-quality, real-time B2B prospect data, register for a demo.
+To find out more about how Cognism’s lead generation software can equip your sales team with high-quality, real-time contact data, register for a demo.